ajeetraina/awesome-mcp-tools/README.md

-# Awesome Docker Desktop MCP Catalog and Toolkits
+# Docker Desktop MCP Catalog and Toolkits

 A curated list of awesome Docker Desktop MCP Catalog and Toolkits